Rise to Success: Career Highlights of Zach Edey

 On May 24, 2022, Zach Edey agreed to a three-year commitment to play with the Canadian senior men's national team.

-On May 31, 2023, Zach Edey announced his decision to opt out of the 2023 NBA draft and return to Purdue for his senior season.
+On May 31, 2023, Zach Edey announced that he was opting out of the 2023 NBA draft to return to Purdue for his senior season.

 2023: FIBA Basketball World Cup

-In 2023, Zach Edey was selected to play in FIBA Basketball World Cup, becoming the only college player in the team.
+In 2023, Zach Edey played in FIBA Basketball World Cup, securing a berth at the 2024 Summer Olympics.

-On January 5, 2024, Zach Edey became the second player in Purdue history to reach 1000 career rebounds, following Joe Barry Carroll.
+On January 5, 2024, Zach Edey became the second player in Purdue history to reach 1000 career rebounds.

-On January 28, 2024, Zach Edey surpassed 2,000 points for his collegiate career, making him just the sixth player in Big Ten Conference history to have 2,000 points and 1,000 rebounds.
+On January 28, 2024, Zach Edey surpassed 2,000 points for his collegiate career, becoming just the sixth player in Big Ten Conference history to have 2,000 points and 1,000 rebounds.

-On February 18, 2024, Zach Edey broke the Purdue career record for rebounds with 1,321, passing Joe Barry Carroll in a game against Ohio State.
+On February 18, 2024, Zach Edey holds the Purdue career record for rebounds with 1,321, passing Joe Barry Carroll in a game against Ohio State.

-On February 26, 2024, Zach Edey announced that he would not use his extra year of eligibility gained from COVID-19 to return to Purdue for the 2024–25 season and declared for the 2024 NBA Draft.
-He received a green room invite, but declined, preferring to watch the draft at Purdue instead.
+On February 26, 2024, Zach Edey announced that he would not use his extra year of eligibility and instead declared for the 2024 NBA Draft.

 On June 26, 2024, Zach Edey was selected with the ninth overall pick by the Memphis Grizzlies in the 2024 NBA draft.

-On June 30, 2024, Zach Edey withdrew himself from consideration for a roster spot with Team Canada, opting instead to play for the Grizzlies in NBA Summer League.
+On June 30, 2024, Zach Edey withdrew himself from consideration for Team Canada, opting instead to play for the Grizzlies in NBA Summer League.

-In 2024, Zach Edey repeated as Big Ten Player of the Year and consensus National Player of the Year.
-He was also selected by the Memphis Grizzlies in the first round of the 2024 NBA draft and is currently the tallest active NBA player.
+In 2024, Zach Edey was selected by the Memphis Grizzlies in the first round of the NBA draft.
+He is currently the tallest active NBA player.